Lifting The Skin

 The Ultherapy System

 The Ulthera technology has 4 main components.
-The first is a control unit with a touchscreen that enables the nurse to visualize the tissue and track the treatment progress.
+The first is a control unit with a touchscreen to visualize the tissue and track the treatment progress.
 In recent years, Ultherapy added an Amplify software which was developed to increase patient comfort while maintaining the efficacy of the treatment.
 This is part of the control unit.
 The second vital portion of the system is the Ulthera handpiece.
 There are 6 transducers that interface with the handpiece, each one providing different treatment depths.
 The transducers help with visualization of the area and target different tissue depths- from 4.5 mm, 3mm and 1.5mm.
 These make up the 3rd component of the technology.
 Lastly, everything is stored on the Ultherapy Cart.
 It’s compact, portable and doesn’t require a lot of storage space- great for any sized aesthetic treatment room.
 If you’d like to learn more about how an Ultherapy treatment in Toronto could assist you, we’d love to hear from you via phone or email!

 - Best Non-Invasive Anti-Aging Treatment For The Neck

 - The Mini-Lift Without Surgery: Review And Cost

 - How Many Ultherapy Treatments Do I Need To Get The Best Results?

 - Most Popular Non-Surgical Anti-Aging Treatments

 - What’s It Like To Get An Ultherapy Treatment?

 - Top 3 Benefits Of Ultherapy